The Black Widow Is A Venomous Spider- But Is It Dangerous?

 Black Widow Bite Prevention

-Be cautious when going into dark, warm, and secluded locations within your home, or into secluded places around your home.
-These spider love crawl spaces, the underside of decks, and piles of brush.
+- Be cautious when going into dark, warm, and secluded locations within or around your home.
+These spiders love crawl spaces, the underside of decks, and piles of brush.